The History of 12-Step Programs

 - Tradition 1 — Unity is the backbone of recovery.
 The group’s focus is on healing.

-- Tradition 2 — The group submits to the authority of a higher power.
+- Tradition 2 — The group submits to the authority of a power greater than ourselves.
 Even the group leaders serve a greater purpose.

 - Tradition 3 — The only requirement for joining AA is a desire to stop drinking.